EstelleGvl/unknownhands/pages/USER_GUIDE.md

 **2. Filter by Relationship Metadata:**
 - Use relationship-based filters in the left panel
-- Example: Filter Scribal Units by "Scribe role (from relationships)" = "Principal scribe"
+- Example: Filter Scribal Units by "Scribe role (from relationships)" = "Main scribe"
 - These filters search metadata attached to the relationships, not just the entities

 **3. Full-Text Search Includes Relationships:**
 - When you search, all relationship metadata is automatically included
-- Search for "principal scribe" to find Scribal Units with that role in relationships
+- Search for "main scribe" to find Scribal Units with that role in relationships
 - Search for a monastery name to find Production Units linked to it

 **4. Visual Exploration:**